Medical Technical Writer: A Flexible Career Choice

 1. What is a medical technical writer?
 How did you become one?

-Dr. Kirk St.Amant: Technical writers do everything from create instructional manuals, to develop websites, to design interfaces and apps.
+Dr. Kirk St.Amant: A medical technical writer does everything from creating instructional manuals to developing websites to designing interfaces and apps.
 A medical writer is someone who creates informational or instructional materials for use in health or medical context.
-These are materials that allow different audiences to understand health and medical situations or practices, perform certain health or medical-related activities, or use a particular health or medical product or device.
+These are materials that allow different audiences to understand health and medical situations or practices, perform certain health or medical-related activities, or use particular health or medical product or device.

 Alisa Bonsignore: When I first went independent, I realized that there was a lucrative niche in the gray area between technical/clinical writing and marketing.
 My core business involves writing about things that require a solid technical audience.